grasta4/embASP_tester/README.md

   - Execute.

 ### C#
-  - You're probably better off using the source files in your project instead of importing the library (can't guarantee the **.dll** dependencies to be always up to date).
+  - You're probably better off using the source files in your project instead of importing the library (we can't guarantee the **.dll** dependencies to be always up to date).
   - _Follow the steps specified for the other versions..._